Alfredo Morelos

-Alfredo José Morelos Aviléz (born 21 June 1996) is a Colombian professional footballer who plays as a striker for Scottish Premiership club Rangers and the Colombia national team.
+Alfredo José Morelos Aviléz (born 21 June 1996) is a Colombian professional footballer who plays as a striker for Categoría Primera A club Atlético Nacional, on loan from Campeonato Brasileiro Série A club Santos.

-Morelos began his senior career with Independiente Medellín in his homeland before moving to Finland to play for Helsinki side HJK, initially on loan then permanently.
-In June 2017, he moved to Scotland to join Rangers, for a reported fee of £1m.
+Morelos began his senior career with Independiente Medellín in his homeland before moving to Finland to play for Helsinki side HJK.
+In June 2017, he moved to Scotland to join Rangers, for a reported fee of £1 million.
 Morelos currently holds the club record for most goals scored in European competitions with 29 goals.

 Morelos played youth international football for Colombia at under-17 and under-20 levels.
 He was a member of the under-20 team that were runners-up in the 2015 South American U-20 Championship.
 Morelos made his senior international debut for Colombia in 2018 and was part of the squad that finished third at the 2021 Copa América.

 Early life

 Born in Cereté, Colombia, Morelos lived with his sisters, his parents and his grandmother, but after joining Independiente Medellín, he had to live away from his family.
 Morelos said in an interview with AS.com that he is married.
 While in Finland, Morelos said though it was tough to adapt to the country, as his family decided to stay in Colombia and he had to travel to South America to be with them.
 Morelos also revealed that it was his father who got him into football and goalscoring.